k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 is very little need, you'll find most of your controllers are no more than 100 lines.
 This is why Nooku is so powerful.
 With a well designed & standard model like REST at its core, the amount of code needed to develop an app is drastically reduced.

 Nooku is a lazy devs framework and a lazy dev is a more productive dev.

+# The View

+Lets take a look at the inheritance of a typical view

+`ComArticlesViewArticleHtml > ComDefaultViewHtml > KViewDefault > KViewHtml > KViewTemplate > KViewAbstract`

+Views can be any type of format not just HTML, they can output JSON, XML, RSS etc.

-# Models
+# The Model

 Models in Nooku are more than just a layer between you are your database, they're a layer between you and your data.
 Nooku does not care what your data is and where you get it from.
 Your model could be storing its text in files, in another DB like